 Dentists need to highlight their expertise, the excellence of their staff, quality patient care and practice management.
 They need to develop trust.

 Marketing is key to the success of any business and dental practices are no exception.
 For a dental practice to grow, a single dentist should be seeing 24-50 new patients per month.
-When it costs to determining how much a dental practice can spend on marketing, the dentist can use the general numbers listed above as a guideline, but must adapt for their own particular practice.
-They need to research and do the numbers.
+When it costs to determining the dental practice spend on marketing, the dentist can use the general numbers listed above as a guideline, but must adapt for their own particular practice.
+They need to look at the practice, do their research and run the numbers.

 To be successful in generating new patients, marketing needs to be planful and include a solid SEO/PPC program, direct mail, social media and social media advertising